4 Consideration of the evidence

 4.13

-The Committee noted that the model did not sufficiently account for the long-term adverse effects of some of the comparators.
-The Committee concluded that had the model incorporated these adverse effects, the ICERs for romiplostim would be lower.
+The Committee considered the estimates of the effectiveness of the comparators assumed in the model, and heard from the clinical specialists that these estimates seemed reasonable and reflected clinical practice.
+The Committee noted that the model did not sufficiently account for long-term adverse effects of some of the comparators.
+The Committee concluded that had the model incorporated these adverse effects, the ICERs of romiplostim would have been lower.

 4.14